 - allowing foreign investors to remit profits, capital gains, royalties etc.

 In addition, the FIL requires the State to respect the IP rights of foreign investors, and requires administrative bodies and officials to keep trade secrets confidential.
 It further prohibits compulsory technology transfers by administrative means.
-The new FIL also requires that a complaint mechanism is established, whereby foreign investors can submit complaints over infringements by government authorities and officials.
+The new FIL also requires that a complaint mechanism is established to which foreign investors can submit complaints over infringements by government authorities and officials.
 Similarly, it will be possible for foreign investors to request administrative review and initiate administrative litigation.

 Although the FIL is a positive step towards concrete protection and promotion of foreign investments, lack of clear details cause some uncertainties.
 Therefore, the Implementation Regulations step in to supplement.
-For instance, under the previous FDI laws, natural Chinese persons were prohibited from establishing EJVs and CJVs with foreign investors.
+For instance, under the previous FDI laws, natural Chinese persons are prohibited from establishing EJVs and CJVs with foreign investors.
 Under the FIL, foreign investments can be made by a foreign investor jointly with “any other investor”.
 It is clearly indicated in Article 3 of the Implementation Regulations that Chinese persons are also included in the definition of “any other investor”.
-However, certain questions still remain unanswered.
-For instance, there is no definition of “indirect investment”, which is important for the determination of the ‘Negative List’.
-The FIL and the Implementation Regulations are furthermore silent on whether domestic enterprises controlled by foreign investors through a variable interest entity structure (VIEs) fall within “foreign investor”.
+However, certain questions still remain unanswered, for instance, there is no definition of “indirect investment”, which is important for the determination of the ‘negative list’; the FIL and the Implementation Regulations are furthermore silent on whether domestic enterprises controlled by foreign investors through a variable interest entity structure (VIEs) fall within “foreign investor.

-The FIL also establishes a foreign investment reporting system, but it does not include provisions on record filing in sectors outside the ‘Negative List’.
-Further, foreign investments may be subject to review on the grounds of national security.
-It however remains unclear on which basis it is determined if an investment is “likely to affect national security”, as well as whether the referenced national security review system is the same as the current review system, if a new system will be established, and whether such a new system will replace the current one.
+The FIL also establishes a foreign investment reporting system, but it does not include provisions on record filing in sectors outside the ‘negative list’.
+Foreign investments may further be subject to review on the grounds of national security.
+However, it remains unclear on which basis it is determined if an investment is “likely to affect national security”, as well as whether the referenced national security review system is the same as the current review system or if a new system will be established and perhaps replacing the current one.
 The Implementation Regulations do not provide elaborations on such topics and we are expecting that future legislations will provide further clarities on those unclear points.